Lauren Dascalo Poses Seductively In Black Bikini & Jacket

 “You’re spectacular, such a babe,” a fourth person commented.

-Lauren is one of the most beautiful women on social media, and her fans seem to have no problem telling her so in the comments of her posts.
+Lauren is arguably one of the most beautiful women on social media, and her fans seem to have no problem telling her so in the comments of her posts.
 They often gush over her racy poses and stunning good looks.

-As previously reported by The Inquisitr, Lauren recently got the pulses of her followers racing when she went for a bronzed and “oiled-up” look when she rocked a tan and black monokini while the sun illuminated her skin.
+As reported by The Inquisitr, Lauren recently got the pulses of her followers racing when she went for a bronzed and “oiled-up” look.
+She rocked a tan-and-black monokini while the sun illuminated her skin.
 To date, that post has raked in more than 29,000 likes and over 800 comments.